-Stallings, a Democrat, was the representative for Alabama's 2nd congressional district from 1899 to 1901.
+Stallings was the representative for Alabama’s 2nd congressional district and was a Democrat.
+He served from 1899 to 1901.

 From Aug 1893 to Mar 1901, Stallings missed 318 of 867 roll call votes, which is 36.7%.
 This is on par with the median of 31.7% among the lifetime records of representatives serving in Mar 1901.
 The chart below reports missed votes over time.